marina8888/command-line-chemkin/README.md

 - [ ] Add input for experimental results on the same graph
 - [ ] Add suitable plotting functions with parameters for legend, title, axies titles, conditions used.
 - [ ] Add template.csv to notes folder and tutorial file
-- [ ] Check all temperature inputs of experiment excel sheets and other data, then run programme with a new BigWorkbook
+- [ ] Check all temperature inputs of experiment excel sheets and other data, then run programme with a new BigWorkbook (including Tw calculation)
+- [ ] Add sensitivity printing options to file
+- [ ] Test max temp, stag temp, and inlet velocity effect  on output.
 ### Functions
 To complete